View regular version View for small screens (PDA) View print version

 The nurse giggled uneasily.

 "As I understand, you made quite a spectacle of yourself in Mrs. Branigan's office," the doctor, a lean young man with tousled hair, told her as he approached her bed.
+A small label sewn to his lab coat proclaimed 'Dr. J. Nikolaidis, MD'.
 "It seems they had to give you enough tranquilizer to take out a rhino."
 He winked.

 "When do I get out of here?"
-Isabelle did not respond to his attempted humor.
+Isabelle did not respond to his attempted humor, even though her subconscious registered the fact that he appeared a nice enough guy.

 Not for home, though.